Contact Info:

 The Colwell Law Group, LLC

-The divorce lawyers at the Colwell Law Group are dedicated to taking the legal burden of divorce off your shoulders.
+The experienced family lawyers at the Colwell Law Group are dedicated to taking the legal burden of divorce off your shoulders.
 For more than a decade, we have been guiding clients through complexities of divorce laws and helping them understand the factors that affect the process.
-Our attorneys assist with all aspects of divorce and family law, especially with the three primary issues that divorcing couples in Washington County and Upstate New York may face.
+A Washington County divorce lawyer could help with all aspects of divorce and family law,

 Marital assets are subject to division under New York divorce laws, so much of the property you acquired during your marriage will be distributed.
 The exceptions would be gifts, inheritances, and previously acquired property that qualifies as non-marital.
 Asset division is not always an equal split, as the statute focuses on fairness and equity when divvying up such items as:

-If there are minor children involved with your divorce, their needs will be a core issue in the case.
-A Washington County Family Court is required to address custody and child support by focusing on the child’s best interests.
-There are two types of child custody that may apply to your situation:
+When there are minor children involved with a divorce, their needs will be a core issue in the case.
+Family court is required to address custody and child support by focusing on the child’s best interests.

 The preference is for parents to share in these two types of custody, as the law recognizes the benefits to the child in a joint custodial arrangement.
 In rare cases, such as where there is a history or threat of violence, a court may award sole physical and legal custody to one parent.

-New York uses the term spousal maintenance to refer to financial support paid by one spouse to the other, both during divorce proceedings and after conclusion of the case.
+Spousal maintenance refers to financial support paid by one spouse to the other, both during divorce proceedings and after conclusion of the case.
 The New York State statute provides specific guidelines for assessing whether spousal support is appropriate, and formulas for determining the amount.

 For more information on divorce, child custody and support, and alimony, please contact the Colwell Law Group to schedule a confidential consultation.
-Our experienced lawyers can tell you more about your rights and legal options after reviewing your situation.
-You can reach our firm by calling 518-864-0564, or you can check out our website to learn more about our areas of representation.
+An experienced Washington County divorce lawyer can tell you more about your rights and legal options after reviewing your situation.
+You can contact our firm by phone or through our website learn more about our areas of representation.

 Learn how to help your kids cope with your divorce with our complimentary guide for parents who are getting divorced or separated in New York.